beenfrog/cnn-forward/README.md

 cnn-forward
 ===========

-Using the CNN trained by Torch7 to classify images in C++ with the support of OpenCV
+Using the CNN trained by Torch7 to classify images in: 1).
+C++ with the support of OpenCV; 2).
+Matlab.

 #Dependency
 1. OpenCV is required to read the images.
 2. Torch7 is required to convert the cnn result(eg. gstrb.net) to txt file.
+3. Matlab is required run the Maltab version of the code.

 #How to run the program
 The porgram is writted and test  in Debian GNU/Linux, it is easy to run in other system
 ```
+#for c++
 cd forward-cnn
 cmake .
 make
 ./run

+#for matlab
+cd forward-cnn
+run('cnnRun.m')
 ```
 #The structure of the cnn in torch
 ```